VirusTotal/vt-cli/README.md

 * Cygwin:

-  Make sure the `bash-completion` package is installed (Cygwin doesn't installed it by default) and type:
+  Make sure the `bash-completion` package is installed (Cygwin doesn't install it by default) and type:

   ```sh
   $ vt completion bash > /usr/share/bash-completion/completions/vt
   ```